 Of important note, St. Ignace is also a city of artists.
 St. Ignace has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape St. Ignace’s character.

-The education level of St. Ignace citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.29% of adults 25 and older in St. Ignace have a college degree.
+In terms of college education, St. Ignace is nearly on par with the US average for all cities of 21.84%: 17.29% of adults 25 and older in St. Ignace have a bachelor's degree or advanced degree.

 The per capita income in St. Ignace in 2022 was $31,397, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $125,588 for a family of four.
 However, St. Ignace contains both very wealthy and poor people as well.